If you’re involved in church leadership, you’ve probably asked this question before.

 Maybe you weren’t feeling too effective.
 In disgust, you might have asked, “What do people expect from me anyway?”

-I’m not sure I can answer that question fully.
 Instead, let’s accept that some people are never satisfied with their leaders; the problem is the one in the mirror.
-Some individuals are unhappy and unsatisfied with their life.
+Some individuals are unhappy and unsatisfied with their lives.
 They can’t be pleased regardless of what you do or how you attempt to help them.

 But that doesn’t describe all people.
 The overwhelming majority of people need three basic items from their Christian leaders.
 Even if they never say it publicly, they appreciate these three greatly.